sindresorhus/mimic-function/readme.md

 Modifies the `to` function to mimic the `from` function.
 Returns the `to` function.

 `name`, `displayName`, and any other properties of `from` are copied.
 The `length` property is not copied.
 Properties present in `to` but not in `from` are deleted.
-Prototype, class and inherited properties are copied.
+Prototype, class, and inherited properties are copied.

 #### to